Help keep free press free by celebrating National Newspaper Week

 We believe the safe harbor is the best solution to correcting the imbalance in the digital ecosystem and ensuring a sustainable future for digital news.

 Why?
-Tech platforms like Google and Facebook currently do not pay for use of news content like the Waunakee Tribune, making it increasingly difficult for publishers to reinvest in journalism.
+Tech platforms like Google and Facebook currently do not pay for use of news content like The Courier, making it increasingly difficult for publishers to reinvest in journalism.

 Join us in celebration National Newspaper Week by celebrating your five freedoms, but also in telling Congress you want to ensure a free press for years to come by passing the JCPA.